sabrinagannon/code-witch-theme/README.md

     cp -R 'VS Code/theme-themer-vscode' ~/.vscode/extensions/

 Then reload or restart VS Code.
-The generated theme package should be in the list of installed extensions, and "Themer Dark" / "Themer Light" will be available in the list of themes.
+The generated theme package should be in the list of installed extensions, and "Code Witch Dark" / "Code Witch Light" will be available in the list of themes.

 ## Windows Terminal

 1. Open the Windows Terminal settings (`Ctrl`-`,`)
 2. Add the contents of 'Windows Terminal/themer-dark.json' and 'Windows Terminal/themer-light.json' to the `schemes` array in `profile.json`
-3. Set the `colorScheme` property to the desired scheme name ("Themer Dark" or "Themer Light") in the profiles section of `profile.json`, e.g.:
+3. Set the `colorScheme` property to the desired scheme name ("Code Witch Dark" or "Code Witch Light") in the profiles section of `profile.json`, e.g.:

     "profiles": {
       "defaults": {
-        "colorScheme": "Themer Dark"
+        "colorScheme": "Code Witch Dark"
       }
     }